 More than once the religious leaders tried to trap Him.
 One case involved paying tribute (taxes).
 They asked Jesus, “Tell us therefore, What thinkest thou?
 Is it lawful to give tribute unto Caesar, or not?”
 (Matthew 22:17).
 And once again, Jesus did not lose His composure. “…Jesus perceived their wickedness, and said, Why tempt ye Me, ye hypocrites?
 Shew Me the tribute money.
 And they brought unto Him a penny.
 And He saith unto them, Whose is this image and superscription?
 They say unto Him, Caesar’s.
 Then saith He unto them, Render therefore unto Caesar the things which are Caesar’s; and unto God the things that are God’s” (Matthew 22:18-21).
 He effectually shut them up and exposed their foolishness with little more than raising His voice.

-Even when Jesus was tried and hung on the cross for crimes not committed, He never angrily defended Himself.
+Even when Jesus was tried and put on a cross for crimes not committed, He never angrily defended Himself.
 He did not try to fight physically for His innocence.
 While He hung on the cross in extreme pain, He cried out, “…Father, forgive them; for they know not what they do…” (Luke 23:34).
 He could have called out to His Father to send destruction upon the guilty and to get Him off of the cross.

 So how did He manage to do all this without ever yielding to the devil, or just giving up?
 It was all due to His relationship with His Heavenly Father.
 He declared, “I and my Father are one” (John 10:30).
 Jesus continually sought and communicated with Him, never allowing their fellowship to become strained or broken.
 Whenever He had the opportunity, Jesus would go before His Father in prayer, sometimes all night long.